THE DOVER WAR MEMORIAL PROJECT

 Mrs Maycock, courtesy Dover ExpressMr Maycock, courtesy Dover ExpressMaycock, M. A. and W. C.

 Mary Alice Maycock and William Charles Maycock.
-They died around 10 o'clock on Saturday night, 24 August 1940 at their home 15 Chevalier Road, Elms Vale, after an aircraft had hit a barrage balloon cable and crashed into their house (RH).
-The funeral was held at St James' cemetery, 22 EX, and a large number of mourners attended.
-There were many floral tributes.
+They died around 10 o'clock on Saturday night, 24 August 1940 at their home 15 Chevalier Road, Elms Vale, after an aircraft crashed onto theirs and a neighbouring house and burst into flames

-Mrs Maycock had been expecting the couple's third child.
-Their son, Peter, aged 6, and their daughter, Stella, aged 2, had remained in Southall, where they had been evacuated with their mother.
+Mrs. Maycock had been expecting the couple's third child.
+Their son, Peter, aged 6, and their daughter, Stella, aged 2, had remained in Southall, where they had been evacuated with their mother

-bench, by Simon Chambers plaque on bench, by Simon Chambers
+plaque on bench, by Simon Chambers

-The bench is on the sea front at Dover The plaque reads: This seat was presented by former members of the Dover Police Force in memory of PC W Maycock and PC R Thain, killed in World War II
+The plaque reads: This seat was presented by former members of the Dover Police Force in memory of PC W Maycock and PC R Thain, killed in World War II

-The grave is at St James' cemetery The headstone reads: In loving memory of William Charles Maycock, late Dover police, aged 31 years, also of Mary Alice, wife of the above, killed by enemy action on 24th August 1940, and of their son Lieut Peter Maycock RN, killed on active service 27th November 1962, aged 27 yearsi
+The Maycocks' grave is at St James' cemetery.
+The headstone reads: "In loving memory of William Charles Maycock, late Dover police, aged 31 years, also of Mary Alice, wife of the above, killed by enemy action on 24 August 1940, and of their son Lieut Peter Maycock RN, killed on active service 27 November 1962, aged 27 years."

 with thanks to Stella Scott-Green